Mastermindzh/tidal-hifi/README.md

 The last.fm login doesn't work, as is evident from the following issue: [Last.fm login doesn't work](https://github.com/Mastermindzh/tidal-hifi/issues/4).
 However, in that same issue you can read about a workaround using [rescrobbler](https://github.com/InputUsername/rescrobbled).
 For now that will be the default workaround.

+#### DRM not working on Windows

+Most Windows users run into DRM issues when trying to use Tidal-hifi.
+Nothing I can do about that I'm afraid...
+Tidal is working on removing/changing DRM so when they finish with that we can give it another shot.

 ## Special thanks to